DaveTrev/bark-and-stride/README.md

  ### Content

- - All content was written by myself but was inspired by a interaction with a local dog walker who inspired this project, other Dublin based dog walker websites I used for inspiration are as follows:
+ - All content was written by myself but was inspired by Dublin based dog walker websites, which I used for inspiration are as follows:
  - https://all-dogz-go-walkies.business.site/?utm_source=gmb&utm_medium=referral
  - https://www.dogwalking.ie/
  - https://www.borrowmydoggy.com/dogs-near-me/dublin